kellenpetersen/kellenpetersen.github.io/_pages/CV.md

 * M.S. in Mathematics, New York University

-* B.S. in Mathematics, University of Utah
-* B.S. in Physics, University of Utah
+* B.S. in Mathematics & B.S. in Physics, University of Utah

 Awards
 ======